LinguaPhylo/linguaPhylo.github.io/setup.md

 The data is `$LPHY_PATH/tutorials/data/RSV2.nex`, which is loaded by a LPhy function `readNexus(file="data/RSV2.nex", ...);` inside the script using the relative path.

+If you are new to LPhy, we recommend you to read this [introduction](https://linguaphylo.github.io/about/) first, before you continue on any tutorials.

 ## LPhyBEAST installation